 - Withdrawal symptoms when sober

 - Lack of libido

 - Disinterest in activities once held dear

-If you relate to any of the above, then why not consider attending one of Rehab Recovery’s alcohol rehab clinics located across the United Kingdom?
-Seeking expert treatment from a professional alcohol rehab clinic is the most effective way to break free from the chains of addiction once and for all.
+If you relate to any of these symptoms above, then why not consider attending one of Rehab Recovery’s alcohol rehab clinics located across the United Kingdom?
+Seeking expert treatment from a professional alcohol rehab clinic is one of the most effective ways to break free from the damaging cycle of addiction, once and for all.

-The vast majority of people addicted to alcohol will be incapable of getting better without this support.
-In short, you need other people to help you overcome your addiction.
-This is because you require affirmation that you are a good person and a person who is capable of defeating an addiction to alcohol.
-Without this support, you are highly unlikely to succeed by yourself.
+The vast majority of people addicted to alcohol will be incapable of getting better without support.
+Essentially, you need other people to help you overcome your addiction.
+This is because individuals with this disorder need to learn skills and treatments to deal with their alcohol problems effectively, and require support demonstrating they are capable of defeating an addiction to alcohol.
+Without this support, it is highly unlikely to succeed reducing your alcohol problems by yourself.

 What is the rehab process?

 Alcohol rehab is the process designed to help a person go through physical detox, receive therapy, and gain the support and skills needed for a sober future.
 Generally, there are daily skills and activities to help a person change their thinking and behaviour.